-Theme Objective Housing and Design of Contribute to the District's housing requirement, specifically by providing for the housing needs of the Parish with: Development Smaller, more affordable properties for first-time buyers, thus helping to attract and retain more young people in the villages; Properties suitable for existing older residents wishing to downsize; and Housing suitable for and affordable to local workers.
+Theme Objective Housing, Encourage the development of housing that meets an identified local need: Character and Design of Development Smaller, more affordable properties for first-time buyers, thus helping to attract and retain more young people in the villages; Development Properties suitable for existing older residents wishing to downsize; and Housing suitable for and affordable to local workers.
 2. Ensure new housing reflects the existing character of the Parish in terms of design, quality, style and materials (whilst not excluding more contemporary design where appropriate) with sustainable energy and water conservation measures included in plans.
 3. Counter the use of divisive gated communities.
-4. Retain the village character of each settlement.
+4. Preserve local heritage assets and extend protection to non-designated heritage assets.
 Green Spaces and Environment 5.
 Ensure that development is sensitively designed to be attractive, mitigate climate change, promote biodiversity and reduce the Parish's carbon footprint.
 6. Enhance and preserve valued green and open spaces, fields, trees and woodlands, ponds, lakes and water courses, within and around each village.
 7. Protect and increase wildlife habitats.
-Transport and Movement Community Facilities Ensure that the provision of local amenities and infrastructure is sufficien to address the needs of existing and future residents.
-Business and Local Economy10.
-Strengthen, support and promote appropriate local economic retail, industrial, commercial and professional fields while ensurin ventures are located in suitable and appropriate areas of the Par
+Transport and Movement 8.
+Improve transport and movement, in particular through further development of public transport provision and other non-car travel modes, whilst ensuring a safe environment for pedestrians, cyclists and horse-riders as well as motorists.
+Community Facilities 9.
+Ensure that the provision of local amenities and infrastructure is sufficient to address the needs of existing and future residents.
+Business and Local Economy 10.
+Strengthen, support and promote appropriate local economic activity in retail, industrial, commercial and professional fields while ensuring that such ventures are located in suitable and appropriate areas of the Parish.